 So, boost your intake of folic acid, iron, and other nutrients by consuming at least two portions of dark and green leafy vegetables daily.
 You can add them to your salad, make smoothie or curries to fulfill your daily requirement.

 Citrus fruits are rich in vitamin C and low levels of vitamin C may negatively affect female hormonal balance.
 Vitamin C also helps in stabilizing your ovulation and encourages the release of an egg each month.

 Along with Vitamin C, citrus fruits such as oranges, lemons, grapefruits are also packed with potassium, folate, and calcium.
 These nutrients help in regulating ovulation and also create a healthy environment for eggs to facilitate early conception.

 At least one serving of citrus fruit is required every day in addition to a usual serving of mixed fruits.
-You can choose between a medium-size grapefruit, one kiwi or a large orange.
+You can choose between a medium-size grapefruit, one kiwi or large orange.

 Avocados and Quinoa

 Avocado is a superfood that has high-fat content of monosaturated fats.
-Monosaturated fat is a good fat that is not only required by the body but also has a role in maintaining good reproductive health.
+A monosaturated fat is a good fat that is not only required by the body but also has a role in maintaining good reproductive health.

 It also boosts egg health and helps in conception.
 A daily intake of avocado can be fulfilled by tossing it in sandwiches, salads or making a dip or a spread from it.

-Quinoa is a complex carbohydrate that is gluten-free and also has fertility-boosting folic acid, zinc, and fiber.
+Quinoa is a complex carbohydrate that is gluten-free and also has fertility-boosting folic acid, zinc, and fibre.
 Refined carbs such as white bread, processed flour, and white rice can disturb your menstrual cycle and reproductive hormones.